-Dysphagia can be divided into two main forms which include:
+Dysphagia can be divided into two main forms including oropharyngeal dysphagia and esophageal dysphagia.

-- Oropharyngeal dysphagia – This describes a problem involving the oral cavity, pharynx or the sphincter at the top of the esophagus.
+Oropharyngeal dysphagia refers to a problem involving the oral cavity, pharynx, or the sphincter at the top of the esophagus.
+Comparatively, esophageal dysphagia involves part of the esophagus, lower esophageal sphincter, or stomach.

 Dysphagia by swallowing stage

-Dysphagia can also be referred to in terms of which stage of the swallowing process is disrupted, as follows:
+Dysphagia can also be referred to in terms of which stage of the swallowing process is disrupted.

-While some people with dysphagia find they cannot swallow food or liquid, others find they loose their ability to swallow altogether.
+While some people with dysphagia find they cannot swallow food or liquid, whereas others find they lose their ability to swallow altogether.

-Some examples of symptoms observed in the two forms of dysphagia are described below:
+Some examples of the symptoms that can be observed in the two forms of dysphagia include:

 - A feeling that food has become stuck in the larynx

-- Drooling food or liquid form food stuck in the mouth
+- Drooling food or liquid from food stuck in the mouth

-- More time taken than usual to chew and swallow food
+- More time is needed to chew and swallow food

 - Pain or discomfort on swallowing (odynophagia)